Satirist Randy Rainbow Uses Show Tunes And Pop Songs To Lampoon Trump

 GROSS: (Laughter).

-RAINBOW: And that was kind of where I got my foot back in show business a little bit.
-They were working on shows at the time like "Hairspray" and the revival of "Sweeney Todd" with Patti Lupone.
+RAINBOW: ...Kind of where I got my foot back in show business a little bit.
+They were working on shows at the time like "Hairspray" and the revival of "Sweeney Todd" with Patti LuPone.

 GROSS: Oh.